-- L’Usine à vapeur for the cooking in Brussels during the first work session.
+- L’Usine à Vapeur for their cooking in Brussels during the first work session.

-- Magali for the cooking and letting use her restaurant during the last days of the project.
+- Magali for her cooking and letting us use her restaurant during the last days of the project.

-- Lorenzo Albiero, Sammy Del Gallo, Lorenzo Spangaro for their invaluable help with administrative follow up and care.
+- Lorenzo Albiero, Sammy Del Gallo and Lorenzo Spangaro for their invaluable help with administrative follow-up and care.